elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/10-static-website-mistakes-you-should-stop-making.md

 - JAMStack
 - Web Development
 - Static Websites
-description: Static websites are a great way to build a JAMStack websitesite without having to worry about server configuration, databases, or security.
+Description: Static websites are a great way to build a JAMStack websitesite without having to worry about server configuration, databases, or security.
 Learn why static site generators can be a powerful JAMStack tool.
 draft: false